Frequently Asked Questions

 9. What happens if my account has a credit balance after financial aid is posted?

 Law student account credit refunds will be made within 10 business days of the start of classes.
 Undergraduate students should request a refund in writing to firstname.lastname@example.org or in person at the Business Office.
+The Business Office recommends students to sign up for direct deposit for receiving refunds.

 10. Does the University have a payment plan?